Personalized Care Plans for Patients with Osteoporosis

 Both men and women can have osteoporosis.
 Although osteoporosis occurs more commonly in post-menopausal women, about 20% of all patients with osteoporosis are men.
 One in two women and one in six men over age 50 will suffer an osteoporosis-related fracture at some point in their lives.

 In the U.S. alone, there are 1.5 million osteoporosis-related fractures each year, out of which 250,000 occur at the hip (high risk of morbidity and even mortality) and 750,000 in the spine (leading to pain, hunched back spine deformity, height loss, difficulty breathing, etc.)

 Who needs to be checked for osteoporosis?

-4. Anyone with history of low impact fracture as an adult, which significantly increases the risk of future fractures
+- Anyone with a history of low impact fracture as an adult, which significantly increases the risk of future fractures

 What are the symptoms of osteoporosis?